gvwilson/sensibleadventures/gleam/gleam.md

 Gleam looked around wildly.
 Robots blocked every exit.
 There was nowhere for him to run.
 "Stranger... stranger..." they whispered.
-Their bald heads and fixed smiles seemed as frightening as the snarly-dogs' fangs and claws.
+Their bald heads and fixed smiles seemed as frightening as the clankers' fangs and claws.

 "Don't let them know you are afraid," he whispered under his breath.
 It was what his father said the first time he came home in